Tupsi/eve-googledocs-script/README.md

 Somewhere to stick functions for googledocs.

-So far, only the blueprint loading function exists.
-Just use the script editor to add the function in to the code.gs file.
+Just use the script editor (tools menu) to add the function in to the code.gs file.